manyatapawagi/Click-Hear/README.md

 # Click & Hear
-_A an app build to encourage discovery led education for young kids!
+_A an app built to encourage discovery led education for young kids!
 Click on objects in images to learn their functioning through sound._